About the Institute

 The African Heritage Emerging Student Leaders Institute (AHESLI) was created in 2015 as a response to the needs of Black/African American students in Northeast Wisconsin.
 It is a leadership opportunity for Black high school, college students, and K-12 school staff.
 AHESLI promotes higher education, career exploration, and job opportunities for students.
 The institute occurs in February.

-Have access to meet, and interview Black/African American college students with the intent to hire them for career or meaningful internship opportunities.
+Corporate Partners are invited to meet and interview Black/African American college students with the intent to hire them for career or meaningful internship opportunities.

 Call To 100 African American Professionals